baror2000/AD-OU-Configurator/README.md

-# AD-OU-Configurator
+# Active Directory Organization Unit Configurator
-This Powershell script configures an OU in Active Directory using the users preferences
+Run this Powershell script to configur an Organization Unit in Active Directory, with a number of users all included in a group.
+It can also create a number of SysAdmins set to be members of their own group.